ncm2/ncm2/README.md

 Read `:help ncm2#register_source` carefully.
 There's a small interactive script in the doc.
 It is helpful for both understanding and debugging.

-If you haven't decide what tool you should use for async support.
-Here's a few options available:
+In case you don't know what tool you should use for async support.
+Here are some options available:

 - `:help jobstart()`
 - [python remote plugin